 Join Us

-Meetings are held on the first and third Tuesday of each month from 5:30-6:30pm.
+Meetings are held on the first and third Tuesday of each month from 5:30-6:30pm, at Grand River Health Clinic West in the upstairs waiting area.

 For more information or to sign up for the group call 970.625.6549.